Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences

 Genuine multipartite entanglement of GHZ$_M$-like states can be verified with metrics such as entanglement witnesses~\cite{Chruscinski2014,CarvachoSciRep2017,ZhaoPRA2019}, concentratable entanglement~\cite{CerezoPRL2021}, or the so-called $M$-tangles~\cite{Coffman2000,WongPRA2001,DafaQInf2012}.
 We choose to work with the latter, which are usually defined in terms of a state vector (or, more generally, a density operator).
-The $M$-tangles, $\tau_M(|\psi\rangle)\in[0,1]$, distinguish the GHZ entangling class from other entangling classes.
+The $M$-tangles, $\tau_M(|\psi\rangle)\in[0,1]$, distinguish the GHZ entanglement class from other entanglement classes.
 For example, the three-tangle saturates to 1 for the GHZ$_3$ state, whereas it vanishes for the $|\text{W}\rangle = 1/\sqrt{3}(|100\rangle+|010\rangle+|001\rangle)$ state.
-The $M$-tangles are invariant under permutations of the qubits and SLOCC~\cite{Horodecki2009}, and are entanglement monotones.
+The $M$-tangles are invariant under permutations of the qubits and SLOCC, and are entanglement monotones\footnote{More precisely, the $M$-tangles monotonically decrease under SLOCC, due to single qubit measurements.} ~\cite{Horodecki2009}.
 Since they are defined based on a state vector, their calculation requires that we make an assumption about the initial state of the register, which is then evolved under the $\pi$-pulse sequence.
 We circumvent this issue by focusing instead on the capability of a gate to saturate all-way correlations and thus prepare states locally equivalent to GHZ$_M$.

-We introduce the $M$-way entangling power of a unitary, which is the average of the $M$-tangle $\epsilon_{p,M}(U):=\langle \tau_M(U\rho_0 U^\dagger) \rangle$, over all initial product states, $\rho_0$.
+We introduce the {$M$-tangling} power of a unitary, which { we define to be} the average of the $M$-tangle $\epsilon_{p,M}(U):=\langle \tau_M(U\rho_0 U^\dagger) \rangle$, over all initial product states, $\rho_0$.
 The formulas of $M$-tangles expressed in terms of the state vector can be found in Appendix~\ref{App:MTangles} and in Refs.~\cite{Coffman2000,DafaQInf2012,WongPRA2001}.

 In our system, the total evolution operator (of the electron and $M-1$ nuclear spins) produced by DD sequences has the form:

 where $\sigma_{jj}\equiv|j\rangle \langle j|$ are projectors onto two of the levels in the electron spin multiplet, and $R_{\textbf{n}_j}^{(l)}:=e^{-i\phi_j^{(l)}/2(\boldsymbol{\sigma}\cdot \textbf{n}_j^{(l)})}$ is the rotation that acts on the $l$-th nuclear spin and, in general, depends on the electron spin state.
 Due to the fact that the evolution is controlled only on the electron, we find that we can compactly express the $M$-tangle of a given state as [see Appendix~\ref{App:MwayEP}]: